gunner95/generator-angular2/README.md

 # generator-angular2
-Yeoman generator that will provide you with a complete structure of angular2 app as well as basic starting files
+This generator will provide you with a complete structure of angular2 app as well as basic starting files

 Steps to start your first angular2 app
 Pre-requisites